 This intra-Kurdish rivalry isn't new.
 In the 1990s, a group called Kurdish Hezbollah, which is widely believed to have been encouraged by elements within the "deep Turkish state", engaged in a bloody conflict with the PKK.

-After the capture of the PKK leader Abdullah Ocalan in 1999 and the PKK's subsequent declaration of an indefinite ceasefire, Turkey heavily cracked down on Kurdish Hezbollah and killed its leader in 2000.
+After of the PKK leader Abdullah Ocalan in 1999 and the PKK's subsequent declaration of an indefinite ceasefire, Turkey heavily on Kurdish Hezbollah and its leader in 2000.

 Remnants of this group later entered civilian politics through the creation of Huda-Par, in fierce opposition to the PKK and its political affiliates.

 Since Huda-Par also champions Kurdish national rights, the nature of its disagreement with the PKK has acquired more of an ideological colour than a national one.